benshrimpton/intern_test/README.md

 # Do these 2 tasks

-* CSS : Turn the square div into a TRIANGLE - doesnt matter how big or small or which way it faces, it just needs to be a TRINAGLE with a BLACK background.
+* CSS : Turn the square div into a TRIANGLE - doesnt matter how big or small or which way it faces, it just needs to be a TRIANGLE with a BLACK background.

 * JQUERY TEST : Type into the text field, when you click the button, write the value of the text field to the `#response` div.
 You can write this in pure JS/ES6 if you like.